|

 NoSaveSettings: Means to say, 'Don't save settings on exit'

-DisableRegistryTools: Disable Registry Editing Tools (If you disable this option, the
+DisableRegistryTools: Disable Registry Editing Tools (If you disable this

 Windows Registry Editor(regedit.exe) too will not work.)